 Welcome.
 My name is Ben Hannigan, and I’m a mental health nurse, teacher and researcher.
-I’m also a lot of other things too, like being a dad, a husband and a mid-life convert to running.
+I’m also a lot of other things too, like being a dad, a husband and an increasingly lapsed mid-life convert to running.
 I work as a Professor of Mental Health Nursing in the School of Healthcare Sciences at Cardiff University, though the views I express here are mine alone.

 What I’m mostly interested in in my working life is using ideas and methods from across the health and social sciences to inform analyses of mental health systems.
 Over a period of years I have worked with colleagues to address these interrelated areas: policy; service organisation and delivery; work, roles and values; the characteristics and wellbeing of the workforce; practitioner education; and the experiences of users and carers.